IN FOCUS LECTURE SERIES

 In 1954, during the height of the Cold War, the CIA carried out a coup to overthrow the first democratically-elected president in Guatemala.
 In the months leading up to the coup, the CIA Station Chief in Guatemala City was Grossinger's grandfather--a man who died long before she was born, but whose presence loomed like a mythological creature throughout much of her childhood.

-Annie Grossinger is a photo editor and project manager and graduated from Lehigh University with a B.A. in Journalism and History.
+Annie Grossinger is a documentary photographer, writer, and photo editor in Brooklyn, NY.
+Grossinger is a photo editor and project manager and graduated from Lehigh University with a B.A. in Journalism and History.
 She was awarded a “Director’s Scholarship” to attend the Documentary Practice & Visual Journalism program at the International Center of Photography (ICP).
+Her work focuses on long-term visual projects surrounding the carceral system, global health, and the effects of government policy on communities.
+She’s particularly interested in humanizing complex systems to drive a deeper connection.
+Most recently, Grossinger published a photo book, Serpent Tongue, with Daylight Books.

 Website: www.anniegrossinger.com

-Pigment Painting - Introduction to Process, Material, History
+VIRTUAL TALK: Pigment Painting - Introduction to Process, Material, History, Pt.
+II

-This lecture will introduce students to the process, material, and history of painting with organic and inorganic pigments, shedding light on important sites of prehistoric cave painting from around the world and derivative schools of art such as Nihonga, Japanese Traditional paintings, Thangka, Tibetan Buddhist painting and Indian miniature paintings.
+In part two of this virtual lecture, artist Gunjan Chawla Kumar will introduce students to the process, material, and history of painting with organic and inorganic pigments, shedding light on important schools derived from prehistoric cave art, such as Nihonga, Japanese traditional paintings, Thangka, Tibetan Buddhist painting, and Indian miniature paintings.
 Lecture will be followed by a Q & A.

 Gunjan Chawla Kumar is an American-Indian artist living and working in Chicago.
 Kumar was born in Punjab, India in 1980, and moved to the United States in 2011.
 She is a materialist and works widely with various pigments and textiles from around the world, as she has spent many years traveling through India and other countries in South Asia, observing age-old practices in textiles and indigenous arts.
 Her interest in archeology, particularly prehistoric cave paintings and related schools of art that she has been researching for many years, play an important role in carving her process and ideology.